ariszak98/ariszak98/README.md

 - 👋 Hi, I’m @ariszak98
 - 👀 I’m interested in PHP and web development in general.
-- 🌱 I’m currently learning Laravel and Blade.
+- 🌱 I’m currently learning Laravel.
-- 📫 How to reach me: ariszak (at) icloud.com
+- 📫 How to reach me: ariszak98 (at) icloud.com
 - ⚡ Fun fact: Did you know that SQL's prior name was SEQUEL?

 <!---